History of CIRS

 In recent years CIRS’ strategy has been informed by the Scientific Advisory Council (SAC) chaired by the late Professor Sir Alasdair Breckenridge and vice chair Professor John Skerritt.
 In addition, because CIRS had a link with academia, I was able in my role with a chair at Cardiff University and now with the University of Hertfordshire, to integrate its work with the supervision of many doctoral students both in industry and regulatory authorities who were engaged in the development, review and reimbursement of medicines.

 Today, CIRS continues to provide a thought leadership role to regulatory authorities, pharmaceutical companies as well as HTA agencies and maintains its strategy to provide the advice and support to ensure patients’ access to safe and effective medicines worldwide.”

-Take a look at the CIRS 2022 Annual Report for a more detailed look at CIRS achievements over the years, including timelines and impact case studies.
+Take a look at the inaugural CIRS Annual Report for a more detailed look at CIRS achievements over the years, including timelines and impact case studies.